-Your information may be transferred to and stored in locations outside the European Economic Area (EEA), including countries that may not have the same level of protection for personal information.
+Your information may be transferred to and stored in locations outside the European Economic Area (EEA), including countries or regions that may not have the same level of protection for personal information.
 When we do this, we’ll ensure it has an appropriate level of protection and that the transfer is lawful.
 We may need to transfer your information in this way to carry out our recruitment process, to fulfil a legal obligation, to protect the public interest and / or for our legitimate interests.
-In some countries the law might compel us to share certain information, e.g. with tax authorities.
+In some locations the law might compel us to share certain information, e.g. with tax authorities.
 Even in these cases, we’ll only share your information with people who have the right to see it.

 You can obtain more details of the protection given to your information when it’s transferred outside the EEA by contacting us using the details in the ‘More details about your information’ section below.

 You have a number of rights in relation to the information that we hold about you.
 These rights include: